Skip to content

 The filename given to the chart on generation is used as the cid in the <img src> tag of the email body.

-Embed Tables in Email Body (No PDF)
+Embed Tables Directly in Email Body

-Tables can also be directly embedded into the body of an email.
-Create a custom method that converts the table into an HTML representation which can then be used in the body of an email.
+Create a custom method that converts the table into an HTML representation, which can then be used in the body of an email.

 String createTableElement(Table t) {